Info

 Christine Andell

-Christine is an accredited 3A Abecedarian trainer and a Children’s Literature consultant, with a special interest in early childhood literacy.Description
+Christine is an accredited 3A Abecedarian trainer and a children’s literature consultant, with a special interest in early childhood literacy.Description

 The way children acquire language is complex and language learning is a key developmental milestone within early childhood.
-This module explores how language develops between birth and six years, with a particular focus on children who speak two or more languages.
+This course explores how language develops between birth and six years, with a particular focus on children who speak two or more languages.

 - the development of the brain between birth and six years